Diesel Engine Serial Numbers

 Navistar Engine Serial Number Location

-For most Navistar engines that were built after 1993, you will need more than just the engine serial number as well.
+For most Navistar engines that were built after 1993, you'll need more than just the engine serial number as well.
 You will also need the engine model, model year, horsepower rating, and torque rating, which can all be found on the emission label.
 The emission label can be found on the top of the rocker cover or intake manifold.

 Navistar Engine Serial Number Identification